This blog may contain affiliate links. Read our disclosure policy for more info.

 Busselton is a vibrant beach town in the South West region of Western Australia.
 The name comes from the Bussell family, who were the first settlers in the area in 1834 – making it among the earliest settlements in Western Australia.
 The first railway line in Western Australia was actually built north of town in 1871.

 Busselton is about 230 kilometers (143 miles) from Perth, so around a two-hour drive if you’re coming from there.
-If you are coming from further away (like across an ocean far!), make sure you read our tips for long-haul and international travel before you set off.
+It’s a common first stop on any road trip including the popular coastal journey from Perth to Esperance.
+Esper If you are coming from further away (like across an ocean far!), make sure you read our tips for long-haul and international travel before you set off.

 The average temperature in this seaside town is around 22°C (71°F) but rises to 28°C (82°F) in the summers.
 The good thing is that even with hot summers, the breezes coming off the sea help bring some cooler air in the afternoons.